 Not all monarchs felt such affection for Buckingham Palace.
 Edward VIII hated the place and spent only a few nights there during his short reign.
 Nor was each stay without incident.
 George VI made it his headquarters during the Second World War, and it suffered bomb damage on more than one occasion.
 At the end of the War, the Palace played a part in the Nation's grateful celebrations, when, symbolically, the Royal Family gathered together on the balcony with Winston Churchill, the Prime Minister who had led the Nation during this traumatic period in history.

-Since 1952 Buckingham Palace has been The Queen's working home.
 Visitors once could enter the Palace only by invitation, but this has changed somewhat during the present reign.
-The Royal Mews in Buckingham Palace Road opens its doors to visitors, who can see The Queen's carriages, horses, and the stables and Riding School, which are an essential part of daily life for this department of the Royal Household.
+The Royal Mews in Buckingham Palace Road opens its doors to visitors, who can see the Royal carriages, horses, and the stables and Riding School, which are an essential part of daily life for this department of the Royal Household.
 The Queen's Gallery (on the site of a chapel destroyed by German bombs) opened in 1962 and has exhibited a succession of treasures from the Royal Collection.

 Visitors see the State Rooms where the Royal Family gathered for state banquets and family christenings; the settings for some of Cecil Beaton's fine portraits of The Queen, The Queen Mother, and Princess Margaret; and the Palace's extensive lawns, so reminiscent of the evening when, in 1762, Queen Charlotte had the entire grounds lit by thousands of coloured lamps and led King George III to the window to enjoy the full glory of his new home.